-- (1) Any ERCOT Member, Market Participant, PUCT Staff, or ERCOT may comment on the PWG Report.
-Comments submitted in accordance with the instructions on the ERCOT website, regardless of date of submission, shall be posted on the ERCOT website and distributed to the working group or committee (i.e. PWG and/or COPS) considering the LPGRR within three Business Days of submittal. - (2) The comments on the PWG Report will be considered at the next regularly scheduled PWG or COPS meeting where the LPGRR is being considered.
+(1) Any ERCOT Member, Market Participant, PUCT Staff, the Reliability Monitor, the IMM, the NERC Regional Entity, or ERCOT may comment on the PWG Report.
+Comments submitted in accordance with the instructions on the ERCOT website, regardless of date of submission, shall be posted on the ERCOT website

+- and distributed to the working group or committee (i.e. PWG and/or COPS) considering the LPGRR within three Business Days of submittal. - (2) The comments on the PWG Report will be considered at the next regularly scheduled PWG or COPS meeting where the LPGRR is being considered.